Abelian networks IV. Dynamics of nonhalting networks: Number of recurrent configurations in a recurrent component

 Consider the sinkless rotor network~(Example \ref{e. rotor network}) on the bidirected cycle $C_n$.
 The \emph{weight function} $\wt:E \to \Z_n$ for edges of $C_n$ is defined by

 The \emph{weight function} $\wt:\Z^A\times Q \to \Z_n$ for configurations of $\Net$ is defined by

 See Figure~\ref{figure:rotor network weight} for examples.

 One can check that any execution in this network leaves the weight unchanged (i.e., $\wt(\x.\q)=\wt(\x'.\q')$ if $\x.\q \dashrightarrow\x'.\q'$).
 In particular, weight depends only on the component a configuration is contained in.
-One can also check that, for any positive $m$ and $i \in \Z_n$, there exists a unique recurrent component that has level $m$ and weight $i$.
+One can also check that, for any positive $m$ and $i \in \Z_n$, there exists a unique recurrent component that has total number of chips $m$ and weight $i$.
 We denote this recurrent component by $\C_{n,m,i}$.

 { }

 Let $r(\C_{n,m,i})$ denote the number of recurrent configurations in the recurrent component $\C_{n,m,i}$.
 Table~\ref{tbl. cardinality of recurrent classes of cycles} shows the values $r(\C_{n,n,i})$ for small $n$.
 An intriguing feature of this table is the near equality of entries in each row.
 How fast does $\max_{i,j \in \Z_n} |r(\C_{n,n,i})-r(\C_{n,n,j})|$ grow?